Texas Deputy Secretary of State Joe Esparza

 Mehta received her Ph.D. in agricultural and applied economics, and a master’s degree in statistics, from the University of Minnesota.
 Mehta is the co-founder and CEO of an agricultural technology start-up, Ceres Wave, and also founded and leads Open Rivers Consulting Associates.
 She is a past Vice Chairwoman of Pheasants Forever and Quail Forever, and serves on other boards, including those at the Minnesota Invasive Terrestrial Plants and Pests Center, the School of Statistics at the University of Minnesota, and Compatible Technology International.

 Land O’Lakes SUSTAIN Senior Director of Sustainability Jason Weller

 Jason Weller is the senior director of sustainability for Land O’Lakes Inc’s SUSTAIN business unit.
 SUSTAIN was created in 2016 to assist American farmers and agricultural retailers in making on-farm conservation decisions from technology to management to drive sustainability across the food system.

 Weller formerly served as chief of USDA’s Natural Resources Conservation Service (NRCS) and has also served on the U.S. House Appropriations Subcommittee on Agriculture, the U.S. House Budget Committee, and the White House Office of Management and Budget.
 Weller earned a bachelor’s degree from Carleton College in Minnesota and a master’s degree in public policy from the University of Michigan.
-Weller will participate in the Tuesday General Session’s Soil Health Panel with Dr. Wayne Honeycutt and Dr. Shefali Mehta.
+Weller will participate in the Tuesday General Session’s Soil Health Panel with Dr. Wayne Honeycutt, Dr. Shefali Mehta and Jimmy Emmons.